Henry-Russell Hitchcock

 Henry-Russell Hitchcock (June 3, 1903 – February 19, 1987) was an American architectural historian, and for many years a professor at Smith College and New York University.
-His writings helped to define the characteristics of modernist architecture.
+His writings helped to define the characteristics of modernist architecture, including helping to coin terms like the International Style.

 Early life and education

 Henry-Russell Hitchcock Jr. was born in Boston, Massachusetts, on June 3, 1903, the son of Dr. Henry Russell Hitchcock, a physician and graduate of the Harvard Medical School, class of 1890, and his wife, Alice Davis.
 He was educated at Middlesex School and Harvard University, receiving his A.B. in 1924 and his M.A. in 1927.

 Career

 Educator

 Hitchcock taught at a number of colleges and universities, but primarily at Smith College, where he was also Director of the Smith College Museum of Art from 1949 to 1955.
-In 1968, he moved to New York City, where he taught at the Institute of Fine Arts at New York University.
+In 1968, he moved to New York City, where he taught at the New York University Institute of Fine Arts.

 He also taught at Wesleyan University, MIT, Yale University, Harvard University, and the University of Cambridge.

 While teaching at Wesleyan University in the 1930s, Hitchcock curated an exhibition of Berenice Abbott's photographs of urban vernacular American architecture.